drupalprojects/quiz/README.txt

     o Assign taxonomies to questions and quizzes and filter accordingly o Extensibility allows for additional question types to be added o Permissions (create/edit)
+    o Randomize questions during the quiz
+    o Assign only specific questions from the question bank

  - User features:
    o Can create/edit own quizzes if have 'create quizzes' permission